And I’m tired of saying I’m tired. But when I try to explain my situation right now those are the words I have. I’m so so tired.

 We end up lying to ourselves and others, making unrealistic plans, ignoring our bodies and souls, forsaking joy, turning life itself into a chore that needs to be done.

 That’s what I did this year, as I was trying to keep it all together.
 Because everything certainly did not go according to plans.

 By January, the renovation of the basement was underway, and it cost us both in terms of money and energy.
 That’s why, when the offer of a temporary job as an English teacher at the local school came, it felt like a good idea to accept.
 To allow for some guaranteed cash at this time, when neither of my two entrepreneurial nurslings was growing fast enough to support all that was going on.

 I did what I could to re-arrange things, to divide my time and dwindling energy between the projects, the job, the family.
-But whichever way I tried, I was feeling the strain more and more, pain levels increased in my body.
+But whichever way I tried, I was feeling the strain more and more.
 I was so tired.

 And then the pregnancy happened.
-The same week I started the new job I felt that familiar nausea settle in my body and I realized I should have had my period a week ago.
-I always know when it’s time, but I was so absorbed by the ceaseless doing and coping that I missed it.
+The same week I started the teacher job I felt that familiar nausea settle in my body and I realized I should have had my period a week ago.

 I hadn’t yet recovered from the last round and here I was, once again at the brink of exhaustion.
 Where would my body find the strength to create and nurture this new little body inside of mine?
 How could I knowingly risk a flare-up of the pain and inflammation I struggled with after my last pregnancy?
 Would it leave me with enough strength to be a mother to the two children I already have?